elephantscale/solr-labs/inverted-index/README.md

 ### STEP 3) Bonus question

-Would there be any use to store in the inverted index both the document and the line where the word is found?
+Would there be any use to store in the inverted index both the document name and the line where the word is found?